writeonlycode/next-portfolio-splash/README.md

   customizable circular progress bar component for React.
 - [React Icons](https://react-icons.github.io/react-icons): A library of
   customizable icons for React projects.
-- [Nodemailer](https://nodemailer.com/): Nodemailer is a popular Node.js module
-  for sending email messages with ease.
+- [Resend](https://resend.com/): Is a service for building, testing, and sending transactional emails at scale.

 ## Instructions to Run Locally